ahezekiah/Celestial-Charm_Capstone_2025/README.md

 # Neumont-Capstone_2025
 This is the repository where I will keep my Capstone project.
 <br/>
-For the school quarter of Winter 2025
+For the school quarter of Spring 2025
 <br/>
-January-March 2025
+March-June 2025